Damage for Beginners

 Critical Strikes

 All damage can be divided into direct damage and Damage over Time (Burning, Bleeding, Poisoning).
 Direct damage happens instantly, while damage over time is spread over a set duration.
-We didn't mention this distinction earlier because in terms of numbers and buffs, direct damage and DoTs behave exactly the same, up until we get to the topic of Critical Strikes.
+We didn't mention this distinction earlier because, in terms of numbers and buffs, direct damage and DoTs behave exactly the same until we get to the topic of Critical Strikes.
 Only direct damage can Critically Strike, Damage over Time cannot.

 Each hit has a random chance to be a Critical Strike.
-This chance is equal to your Critical Strike Chance (CSC) stat, which can be increased in many different ways: You get 5% baseline, 0.02% for each point of Dexterity or Intelligence depending on class, rolls on Gloves and Rings, and many skills and passives.
+This chance is equal to your Critical Strike Chance (CSC) stat, which can be increased in many different ways: You get 5% baseline, 0.02% for each point of Dexterity or Intelligence depending on class, Affix rolls on Gloves, Rings, and Amulets, and many skills and passives.

 When you trigger a Critical Strike your damage is multiplied by x1.5 and all your Critical Strike Damage bonuses are added to the pile.